 Yes.
 Sunflowers can grow exceptionally well in Florida thanks to the country’s warmth and sunny climate.
 They can even flourish all year round with proper care.

-Factors Conditions to Grow Tulips in Florida
+Factors Conditions to Grow Sunflowers in Florida

 - Climate Preferences: Sunflowers grow well in areas with warmer temperatures and are highly adaptable to Florida's hot and humid conditions.
 The preferred temperatures for growing sunflowers in Florida range from 70°F to 85°F, making early spring to mid-summer an ideal growing period.